eyukselen/neodb/docs/source/neodb.rst

 main Module
 ================

-.. topic:: Module: main
+.. topic:: Module: neodb.main

     This module provides functions and classes for NeoDB.
     This is a simple module with memory and file backends

-.. automodule:: main
+.. automodule:: neodb.main
    :members:
-   :no-undoc-members:  # Include if you don't have manual docstrings in your code
+   :no-undoc-members: